daiolupo/project-journal/journal.md

 - The team is working on their own tasks.
 - We had a few days without a stand up meetings.
 - I guess we can use the chat to do stand ups.

+## 11 Daily Status report 01/11/2022

+### Date

+01 November 2022

+### What I completed today

+- I completed the homepage for the Tablet wireframes
+- Read through the requirements and Design Documents and modified some content

+### Any issues preventing you from progressing

+- I had a offer to do some paid design work from a protential client
+- I went over the one hour limit of learning JavaScript

+### Actions taken

+- I will need to stick to the learning JavaScript for 1 hour a day.
+- Begin a plan to manage my time with the new design work.

+### Smart goal for the next day

+- Complete the tablet wireframes.
+- Check what else I need to do for the assessment deadline on Sunday.

+### Personal reflection

+- The team are all working on their own to finish the tasks.
+- Communication is a little absent between members today.
+- I think we need to may be report our progress in the chat.